Tayzn/EZShop/PERSONAS.md

 - **What's your main barrier to achieving this goal?**
 Creating an interface that is modern and welcoming to the average student.

+## Stocking Employee
+- **Who are you?**
+This is an employee who has the ability to update the stock of products on the store.

+- **What's your main goal?**
+They aim to keep the stock up-to-date and allow the user to add their products if there is enough.

+- **What's your main barrier to achieving this goal?**
+Creating an intuitive way to update the stock of all products.